Jswig/cse142-final-project/README.md

 ## Project Structure

-Note: some of these folder are not stored on GitHub due to space constraints (data, serialized models, report pdf)
+Note: some of these folders are not stored on GitHub due to space constraints (data, serialized models, report pdf)

 * `data`
     * `data/raw`: raw json files